webern/mx/README.md

 ## Introduction

 This project is a C++ library for working with MusicXML files.
-MusicXML files are represented in a statically typed objects.
+MusicXML files are represented as statically typed objects.
 This structure can be serialized and deserialize to/from MusicXML.

 ## Compiling

-The project is working with:
+The project is tested with the following:
 * Xcode 10.1 Apple LLVM version 10.0.0 (clang-1000.11.45.5)
 * g++ (Debian 6.3.0-18+deb9u1) 6.3.0 20170516
 * cmake version 3.7.2